Number of hotels in this location - 24

 Krakow is a vibrant city steeped in over a thousand years of history.
-Originally Poland’s capital, the city has 28 museums and art galleries, palaces, churches, modern shops and a lively nightlife.
-The Old Town, with its Renaissance architecture, offers the Royal Castle and medieval Old Town Square.
+Originally Poland's capital, the city has 28 museums and art galleries, palaces, churches, modern shops and a lively nightlife.
+Highlights of The Old Town, with its Renaissance architecture, include the Royal Castle and medieval Old Town Square.

 Poznan is a town of churches, cobbles and colourful burgher houses with the old town offering a mix of architectural styles.
 The Old Town Square was totally rebuilt following the war and is one of the most attractive in Central Europe.
 Other must sees include the castle and the island Ostrow Tumski.

 The capital Warsaw, with its blend of modern and historical architecture, offers an abundance of magnificent palaces, castles, 30 museums, spacious parks and gardens.
 The Old Town is home to the Royal Castle, King Zygmunt’s Column, sacred art collections, stylish cafes and hosts open-air concerts in the summer.